Annual Report 2024

 5.1 How we have raised funds

-We would very much like to thank the Maidstone & the Weald Community Fund, Philip & Connie Phillips Foundation, Samphire Trust, Brissenden Fund and Biddenden Tractorfest for the grants and donations received during this period.
+We would very much like to thank the Samphire Trust, Santander, Cranbrook School, Fierce Content, The Brook Trust Fund for Kent via Kent Community Foundation, Waitrose and private donors for the grants and donations received during this period.
 We did not run any fundraising appeals or campaigns.

 We would also like to thank the members of our community who, and other local organisations that, have made donations to support our work during this period.

-We could not do this activity without the support of a team of volunteers, local orchard owners and farmers.
-Together with the sterling work of Tony, who arranges the juicing, bottling and labels all the bottles, as well as supplying local shops.
-Sadly there were no Farmers Markets in 2023.
-Many thanks to the local retailers including Cranbrook Farm Shop and Nursery, Wilkes Butchers, Benenden Community shop and the Welcome Store in Cranbrook; all who sell our juice.
+We could not do this activity without the support of a great team of fruit picking volunteers, together with the sterling work of Tony, who arranges the juicing, bottling and labels every bottle by hand, as well as supplying the local shops.
+Many thanks to local retailers including Cranbrook Farm Shop and Nursery, Wilkes Butchers, Benenden Community shop and the Welcome Store in Cranbrook; all who sell our juice.

 5.2 How we will continue to raise funds